Big Pigeon - Pottawattamie County, Iowa

 Losses in the initial crossings were light.

-The Seventh Army's Rhine Crossings
+The US Seventh Army's Rhine Crossings

 • The 45th Infantry Division crossed just north of Worms.